PTC Punjabi Film Awards

-PTC Punjabi Film Awards are Indian film awards presented annually by the PTC Punjabi television network to honour both artistic and technical excellence of professional filmmakers and actors with achievements in the field of Punjabi cinema in India.
+PTC Punjabi Film Awards are Indian film awards presented annually by the PTC Punjabi television network to honour both artistic and technical excellence of professional filmmakers and actors in Punjabi cinema in India.

 History

 The PTC Punjabi Film awards were first introduced in 2011.
 In 2020, Digital Film Awards were introduced.
-In the same year, due to coronavirus pandemic network announced the award show will be held online.
+In the same year, due to coronavirus pandemic, the network announced the award show will be held online.

 PTC Punjabi Film Awards 2019

 In 2019 the awards were anchored by Sonu Sood, Divya Dutta, Manish Paul, Gavy Chahal and Gurnam Bhullar.They took place at JLPL Ground, Mohali on 16 March.
 Sajjan Singh Rangroot, Carry On Jatta 2 and Qismat were the top winners winning 4 awards each, followed by Laung Laachi with 3 awards.

 PTC Punjabi Film Awards 2020

 The World's first online awards show this year: PTC Punjabi Film Awards 2020.
 2020 has not been a great year for the entertainment industry.
 COVID-19 forced lockdown across the globe and most events have been postponed indefinitely, if not cancelled.
 PTC Punjabi Film Awards 2020 therefore will go online.
 PTC Network is using technology to its best to make sure this event does not lack the glitz and glamour that it promises.